 The History of Mental Health In the Workplace

-Less than a decade ago, mental health wasn’t on the list of top priorities for companies.
-Moreover, many employers never talked about it.
+Less than a decade ago, mental health wasn’t on the list of top priorities for companies, and many employers never discussed it.

 a quote from ginger